-Verified Data uses a unique hybrid method that drives over 200 tests performed on your website and Google Analytics account data.
+Verified Data uses a unique forensic hybrid method that audits over 200 unit tests performed on your website and Google Analytics account data.

-Underneath the hood, there is some smart technology behind Verified Data (read about the hybrid method) that drives over 200 tests.
+Underneath the hood, there is some smart technology behind Verified Data (read about the hybrid method) that drives over 200 audit tests on your Google Analytics data.
 However, a key aspect of understanding if there are any issues, is the ability to visual the data quality.
 This is achieved by using a scorecard approach - essentially a traffic light system of red, amber, green checks that are converted to scores.
-These are "weighted" by you based on how important each section is to your business, summed and normalised (a fancy way to say scored out of 100) to provide the overall data Quality Score.
+These are "weighted" by you based on how important each section is to your business, summed and normalised (a fancy way to say scored out

 A key part of any analysts job is the segmenting of data—that is, the grouping (or separating) of data into similar "types".
 Without doing this, you either end up analysing all of your disparate data so that you only can see the big changes in patterns (missing the detail), or focus on individual sessions resulting in missing the bigger picture as well as potentially simply looking at the wrong sessions the e.g. least valuable one.